SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/basics.md

 q[2]:

 ```
-We can visualize a `QuantumCircuit` object at any point by printing it.
+We can visualize a `QuantumCircuit` object at any point by printing it:

 ```jldoctest basics
 print(c)